ZenHubIO/API/README.md

 Even if the issues are returned in the right order, the _position_ can't be guessed from its index.
 Notice some issues won't have _position_ – this is because they have not been prioritized in the Board.

+Note: Closed issues might take up to 1 minute to show up in the Closed pipeline.
+Similarly reopened issues might take up to 1 minute to show in the right pipeline.

 This is an example of returned JSON data:
 ```json
 {